OsBlaineOra/db-devops-tools/Liquibase.md

 ## Rollback

 ### Add a column
 When you make changes to existing objects you will create a new changelog.
-You **do not** alter the previously ran changelogs.
+You **do not** alter the previously run changelogs.

 ```
 nano runOnce/changelog-add-col-customers-name.json